jessemillman/demo-confluence-reporting/README.md

 To return information on a certain space with the key TEST in JSON:
 `demo-confluence-reporting -spaceKey=TEST --reportType=json`

-> note that the output is written to /output/result.csv or /output/result.json because i map that in docker.
+> NOTE: Output is written to a file `/output/result.csv` or `/output/result.json` because i map that to /tmp/ in docker with `-v /tmp:/output/`.

 ## Code Documentation